 What if I take too much?

-Taking too much sodium valproate by accident can lead to symptoms such as:
+Taking too much sodium valproate can lead to symptoms such as:

 - feeling or being sick (nausea or vomiting)

 - headaches, or feeling dizzy

 - muscle weakness

 - feeling confused, or changes to your normal behaviour

 - passing out